greenpeace/gpes-bigquery-recipes/README.md

 ## Store permanent minimum transactional files

-Minimum transactional tables are tables created to store event data in the long term.
-They can and should appended with information about new events.
+Minimum transactional tables are tables created to store event data in the **long term**.
+This transactional tables are usually created by removing fields from default transactional tables.

-This tables can be crossed with user tables that contain user personal data and foreign keys.
+They can and should be **appended** with information about new events, instead of creatting new tables.

 - For now we have a table for Engaging Networks transactional data: [en_transactional_archive](en_transactional_archive.md) It stores opens and clicks in emails, petition and cyberaction signups and answers to questions.

-This transactional tables are usually created by removing fields from other transactional tables.
+This tables can be crossed with user tables that contain user personal data and foreign keys.

 ## Other checks